kianpu34593/asebasic/README.md

 ```

 ### Tutorials
 ACTgpaw is very easy and intuitive to use.
-In general, the workflow looks like this.
+In general, the workflow looks like this:
+* Start by preparing a .cif file of the material of interests;
+* Create a directory for this material which is used to store optimization files.
+* Write a script to use bulk_autoconv module to optimize the calculator parameters of conventional cell.
+* Analyze and create the surface of interests of the optimized material.
+* Write a script to use surf_autoconv module to optimize the number of layers of the slab model.
+* Generate adsorption sites on the surface using [autocat](https://github.com/aced-differentiate/auto_cat)
+* Write a script to use ads_select module to pick the lowest adsorption energy site.
+<div align="center">The overall workflow is shown as follow:
 ![](docs/images/workflow_new.png)